 With the help of tech companies and the surrounding area, the town has been able to invest in its infrastructure, which has allowed it to develop attractions that tourists would find entertaining.

 1. Just take a break at the Castle Rock State Park

 Unlike most of California, its northern edge is well known for its hills and mountain-like terrain, and you can find no other place that showcases that terrain than Castle Rock State Park.
 Sometimes the best way to start a vacation is to have a moment of peace and quiet before you make your way into the chaos.

 This park is surrounded by hills and trails that make it all the better if you are into exercising and hiking.
 It’s easy to get lost in the park’s beauty with the wide assortment of flowers common for that area or large trees that tower over you.

 However, even if you are not a hiker, this place is beautiful if you love the environment.
 There is no shortage of things to look at and fall in love with at this park.
-Get mesmerized by the beauty of the green trails or grab a backpack with the family and go up the tallest hill; whichever you choose, you are sure to have a good time, and it will be the calm before the eventual storm.
+Get mesmerized by the beauty of the green trails or grab a backpack with the family and go up the tallest hill.

 This railroad and carousel are a piece of history.
 It can be a fun experience and a learning experience as you will have the ability to step back into the world of the early 1900s when the railroad was the only natural way to get around.
 It’s an experience that will be hard to forget.